 A Message from the Owner on COVID-19 Precautions

 You have undoubtedly heard a lot of information in the news about the Novel Coronavirus, called COVID-19.
 As a company we have and always will be committed to providing you or your family member the best care possible.
 We are also just as committed to the safety of our clients, their family, and our caregivers.
-We are in a rapidly changing environment, be assured we are actively monitoring the progress of the virus and guidance from the from the Centers for Disease Control (CDC), Colorado Department of Public Health and Environment (CDPHE) and the Mesa County Health Department.
+We are in a rapidly changing environment, be assured we are actively monitoring the progress of the virus and guidance from the Centers for Disease Control (CDC), Colorado Department of Public Health and Environment (CDPHE), and the Mesa County Health Department.

 It is our belief that in most cases the home remains the safest place for you or your loved one.
-The indications have been the virus is spread more quickly in larger group or public settings.
+The indications have been the virus is spread more quickly in larger groups or public settings.
 Possible exposure will remain the lowest for those who are able to stay in their homes with limited outside contact.
 We will remain diligent in providing the care needed that can keep people at home and limit their exposure through personalized care and support.

-Because our primary population is the elderly, we understand you may have concerns.
+Because our primary population is elderly, we understand you may have concerns.
 For this reason, we want to share with you how our organization is responding to the threat of COVID-19.

 As stated earlier we are following updates and procedures from the CDC, CDPHE, and local and county authorities.